cyberbotics/webots-doc/guide/using-the-e-puck-robot.md

 %end

-E-puck was designed to fulfill the following requirements:
+E-puck was designed to fulfil the following requirements:

 - *Elegant design*: the simple mechanical structure, electronics design and software of e-puck is an example of a clean and modern system.